8 Expensive Mistakes That Devalue Your Car

 Parking too close to the car next to you is an open invitation to parking lot door dings.
 Those dings could diminish the beauty of your paint job and ultimately make your car less valuable.
 Parking at the end of the parking lot might be inconvenient, but it is better for you and your car’s paint finish.

-The number of kilometres on the odometer will directly influence the value of the car, so you might want to put a lid on those unnecessary trips.
-Try to bundle your trips so you get all your errands done at once instead of driving all over town and running up the kilometres.
+The number of kilometres on the odometer will directly influence the value of the car, so you might want to put a cap on those unnecessary trips.
+Try to bundle your drives so you get all your errands done at once instead of cruising all over town and running up the kilometres.

 You may love that aftermarket sunroof you installed, but a potential buyer will probably worry if it leaks.
-Making too many custom modifications could hurt the resale value of your car and make it harder to sell.
+Making too many custom modifications could devalue your car and make it harder to sell.